 · Illegal Evictions

-Berkeley Sahota have recently been instructed in a number of cases defending landlords accused of runnng unlicensed HMP's and related management breaches.
+Berkeley Square Solicitors have recently been instructed in a number of cases defending landlords accused of running unlicensed HMP's and related management breaches.
 Read our briefing note here.

-Berkeley Sahota maintains a database of recent prosecutions - the most recent are outlined below.
+Berkeley Square Solicitors maintains a database of recent prosecutions - the most recent are outlined below.

 Recent HMO Prosecutions